righthalfplane/SdrGlut/README.md

 # SdrGult
 SdrGlut is a simple software defined radio player.
 Using glut for drawing and glui for its dialogs makes it tiny compared to programs that use QT5 or wxWidgets.
 SdrGlut uses liquid-sdr and SoapySDR to preform the SDR calculations.
 The audio is handled by OpenAL.

 The seventh release is now avaliable - It fixes a number of problems with the install packages.
-It has a prebuild exe for the macOS.
+It has a prebuild exe for macOS.
 It also has install package Windows.

 https://github.com/righthalfplane/SdrGlut/releases/tag/v1.7